jharwell/sierra/docs/src/tutorials/project/main-config/main.rst

    .. group-tab:: ARGoS

-      An example main configuration file for the ARGoS platform:
+      An example main configuration file for the ARGoS engine:

       .. code-block:: YAML